xycoord/xycoord.github.io/_posts/2025-12-05-Direct-Logit-Attribution.md

 		logit_trajectory.append(intermediate_logits)
 ```
 ## Attention Heads
 The output of an attention layer is just the sum of the outputs of its heads.
 Hence we can equivalently add the output of each head to the residual stream independently, where each output is a residual contribution.
-Thus we can use DLA to find the logit contributions for each head—called **head attribution**.
+Thus we can use DLA to find the logit contributions for each head -- called **head attribution**.

 ## Logit Difference
 We're often interested not so much in the raw logits but in the relationship between two logits: typically a correct and an incorrect token.
 Where the incorrect token is chosen to control for the other tasks the model is doing.
 The metric for this is the logit difference: `correct_logit - incorrect_logit`.
 This is linear so we can also look at the contributions of each component to the difference: `correct_logit_contribution - incorrect_logit_contribution`.